chriskempson/netcrafter/README.md

 ```

 ## What the Netcrafter?
-I used a few static content generators but I was always forgetting the commands required to do simple things like add a new page.
-I just wanted to author an HTML website and didn't care for learning about the nuances of a static content generator.
-So I built a very simple consisting of a single PHP file and a couple of scripts weighing in at a few KBs.
+I used a few static content generators before but I was always forgetting the [tens](https://learn.cloudcannon.com/jekyll-cheat-sheet/) and [hundreds](https://gohugo.io/documentation/) of features, variables and commands and soon became tired of having to search through documentation.
+I just wanted to build an HTML website, I didn't care for learning about the varied nuances of a static content generator!
+So I ended up building my own consisting of a single PHP file and a couple of scripts weighing in at a few KBs.

-Initially I set about trying to make a website with HTML/CSS alone like I used to back in the 90's but it wasn't long before the need to include a scripting language arose (PHP - since it runs on most toasters).
-However, I tried to use as little PHP as possible in order to build my website [chriskempson.com](http://chriskempson.com).
+Initially I set about trying to make a website with HTML/CSS alone like I used to back in the 90's, even saying hello again to that old shady customer Mr. SSI.
+However, it wasn't long before I saw sense and decided to include a scripting language choosing PHP since it runs on all of my toasters (and my neighbours fridge, (and her neighbours kettle or so I'm told)).
+However, as HTML is the focus here and since I firmly believe that perfection is achieved not when there is nothing left to add, but when there is nothing left to take away, I tried to use as little PHP as  possible when building the thing that now powers my website [chriskempson.com](http://chriskempson.com).

-Get crafting!
+For the past year or so I've been enjoying using what is now Netcrafter, or rather, I've been enjoying working on my HTML websites and not having to even think about the fact that I'm using Netcrafter.
+Now is perhaps the time to share my little creation in the hopes that other HTML lovers will find a place in their heart and their servers for Netcrafter.

+Get Netcrafting! /end cheesy sign-off

+<sup>1</sup> Although trends may have suggested that Netcrafter use may be addictive, it is important to gain a sense of perspective regarding this matter, therefore I would like to draw your attention to the fact that, as of yet, there have been no cases in which Netcrafter was proven to be a contributing factor to the death of an individual.